 Academic Accountability Ratings

 Texas provides annual academic accountability ratings to its public school districts, charters and schools.
 The ratings are based largely on performance on state standardized tests and graduation rates.
 The ratings examine student achievement, student progress, efforts to close the achievement gap and postsecondary readiness.
-A video available in English and Spanish provides a quick overview of the system.
 You may also click here for an electronic document that provides an overview of the system.

 Districts and campuses are awarded Distinctions based on their performance.
 Click here to learn what distinctions are available.